MerginMaps/docs/src/setup/sign-up-to-mergin-maps/index.md

 # How to Sign Up to Mergin Maps
 [[toc]]

-To start using the <MainPlatformName /> service, you need to sign up.
+To start using the <MainPlatformNameLink /> service, you need to sign up.
 You can sign up either through <MainDomainNameLink /> or from your mobile device using the <MobileAppName />.

-When you register with <MainPlatformName />, you will be automatically signed up as a free tier user with 100 MB of storage.
+When you register with <MainPlatformNameLink />, you will be automatically signed up as a free tier user with 100 MB of storage.
 To upgrade your account, see our <MainDomainNameLink id="pricing" desc="Subscription plans" />.

 ::: tip
 One can view and download public projects even without an account, but creation of projects and synchronisation of geo-data only works when you are logged in.